Feature #3973

 I implemented unit tests and integrated all code.
 Before closing the issue, hence a nice comparison plot of pulse profiles derived using GammaLib from the HEASARC database with pulse profiles derived by Kuiper et al. (2001) using COMPASS.
 A phase shift of -0.03 was applied to the profiles by Kuiper et al. (2001).

-#48 Updated by Knödlseder Jürgen over 2 years ago
+#48 Updated by Knödlseder Jürgen almost 3 years ago

 Note that the phase shift cannot be explained by numerical differences.
 If identical pulsar positions are used, the pulphi.py software produces identical radio phase shifts.
 Here the result for the Jodrell bank ephemerides